gelatodigital/gelato-instadapp-ui/README.md

-# Exaple UI featuring Instadapp x Gelato
+# Example UI featuring Instadapp x Gelato
 Example UI to illustrate how to offer the automated debt bridge use case using InstaDapp and Gelato to Users.

 ## Run the Reacht App